 Being a pre-med student is time-consuming, but you should still have some time to spend with friends and family and on hobbies.
-Just be prepared to sometimes make sacrifices, when your friend has free time and you’re busy working on something outside of class.
+Be prepared to sometimes make sacrifices when your friends have free time and you’re busy working on something outside of class.

 2. Meet with your pre-med advisor

 Many colleges offer pre-med advising to set you up for success.
 This is a great resource for any student considering going into the health sciences, as a pre-med advisor can help guide you as you choose your class schedule, and potentially help you find extracurricular activities at your school.
 They’ll even help you with finding adequate MCAT exam prep resources to increase your MCAT scores.
 Advisors have seen hundreds of students in your same situation so they’ll know exactly how to help you.

 3. Start planning early

 Medical schools look for students with well-rounded experiences, which shows that the candidate is smart, committed, and interesting.
 It’s also necessary to get experience working or volunteering in a clinical setting and many schools also like to see that you’ve tried your hand at research.

 Doing all these things while you go to college may seem impossible but the key is to plan ahead.
 Will you start working or volunteering your freshman year?
 Or will you take the year to develop good study habits?
 What sorts of things can you do over the summer to lighten your load during the school year?
 Your pre-med advisor can give you tips for planning efficiently.